mateusz-kloch/ems/README.md

 ### In the future will be added:
 - Tracking changes
-- Editing expenses
+- Editing and removing existing expenses
-- Removing expenses
 - Assigning a given currency to the database and converting values according to current exchange rates
 - Support for more external file types